yarrick/iodine/README-win32.txt

 3. Name the interface "dns"

+4. Make sure the interface does not have a default gateway set

-4. Run iodine/iodined as normal.
+5. Run iodine/iodined as normal.

-5. Enjoy!
+6. Enjoy!

 == Building on Windows: